DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 42. CHALLENGE - Defining and Using New Tags (Step 249)
 This challenge focused on defining and implementing new semantic HTML5 tags: `<article>`, `<details>`, `<summary>`, and `<time>` with its `datetime` attribute, enhancing content structure and functionality.

+#### 43. CREATING A BASIC HTML WEBSITE (PART 1-4)
+This comprehensive four-part video series guided the creation of a basic HTML website, progressively adding essential features.
+It covered initial HTML structure, adding text, images, internal and external links (including opening in new tabs with security best practices), embedding YouTube videos, implementing HTML bookmarks, and finally, building a functional contact form with various input types and accessibility considerations.
+This series provided hands-on experience in assembling foundational web page elements.